ajdawson/eofs/README.md

 Installation
 ------------

-eofs works on Python 2 or 3 on Linux, Windows or OSX.
+eofs works on Python 3 on Linux, Windows or MacOS.
 The easiest way to install eofs is by using [conda](http://conda.pydata.org/docs/) or pip:

     conda install -c conda-forge eofs